MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ## Images

 Here links to images on the Docker Hub website under the [jekyll](https://hub.docker.com/u/jekyll) user profile.
-The standard image will be used in teh next sections but you can change it out.
+The standard image will be used in the next sections but you can change it out.

 - [jekyll/jekyll](https://hub.docker.com/r/jekyll/jekyll) image - standard.
 - [jekyll/builder](https://hub.docker.com/r/jekyll/builder) image - includes tools.